About Exercise Glucose Spikes

 If you’re tracking your glucose using a CGM, you might be worried by an apparent glucose rise during high-intensity exercise.
 You shouldn’t be.
 Despite the acute rise in glucose, high-intensity training actually improves both fasting glucose and insulin sensitivity over time.
 Both of these adaptations lead to better metabolic flexibility and glucose control.

 During intense exertion, our stress hormones tell the liver to release stored glycogen into the bloodstream and to produce new glucose from available sources to fuel the fight or flight that's occurring!
 Thus, it is not unusual to see a rise in your blood glucose during a high-intensity workout.
 This rise is an indication that you are mobilizing your stored glycogen (meaning the workout is too intense for your body to rely primarily on fat and need to use glucose as fuel).
-This is a completely different physiological response than eating a cookie that spikes your glucose and causes insulin resistance; exercise related spikes are associated with enhanced long term insulin sensitivity, which is a good thing!
+This is a completely different physiological response than eating a cookie that spikes your glucose and causes insulin resistance; exercise-related spikes are associated with enhanced long-term insulin sensitivity, which is a good thing!
 To learn more about exercise and metabolic fitness, read our blog post here.

 How do I remove an exercise spike from my Levels score?

-How to log an activity as strenuous:
+Log an activity as strenuous:

-4. Tap on the "strenuous" checkbox (1)
+• Tap on the "Strenuous?" checkbox (1)

-Note: Your activity will automatically be marked as "strenuous" in the Levels app if it's imported from AppleHealth or GoogleFit and your heart rate goes above 150 BPM, which is 85% of a presumed max heart rate of 177.
+💡Your activity will automatically be marked as "strenuous" in the Levels app if it's imported from AppleHealth or GoogleFit and your heart rate goes above 150 BPM, which is 85% of a presumed max heart rate of 177.
 You can also adjust the max heart rate threshold if you have an unusually low heart rate and your strenuous activity isn’t being captured.

 To adjust max heart rate:

-1. Open the Levels app and go to settings
+• Open the Levels app and go to settings

-If you run into any issues, please email the Levels Support team at support@levels.com.
+Still have questions?
+Please email the Levels Support team at support@levels.com.

 Did this article answer your question?
 Thanks for the feedback!
 There was a problem submitting your feedback.
 Please try again later.